emahuni/em-async-events/README.md

     // do something that's even async it will wait for promise }});

+  // catch up to an event that happened not more than 100 milliseconds ago (bust race conditions)
+  // - (max 500 - change globalLinger option; see below)
+  // - it doesn't have to be a lingered event this.$onEvent('some-event', this.eventCallback3, { catchUp: 100 });

   // multiple events being listened to by one callback this.$onEvent(['second-event', 'third-event'], this.commonCallback);
   // fire multiple callbacks (even for multiple events)